juancprzs/starter-hugo-academic/content/home/experience.md

     location: Bogotá, Colombia
     date_start: '2017-08-01'
     date_end: '2020-01-31'
-    description: Leading engineer in charge of the design and implementation of a Machine Learning system for one of Colombia’s largest banks.
+    description: Leading engineer in charge of the design and implementation of a machine learning system for one of Colombia’s largest banks.

 design:
   columns: '2'